How to secure your investments in New Zealand

 The following are the principal forms of security that you should consider:

-If you are advancing money to a company, the most obvious form of security is to obtain shares in the company (see How to buy shares in a company).
+If you are advancing money to a company, the most obvious form of security is to obtain shares in the company.

 Mortgage over land